BoThomas/churchtools-extensions/README.md

 ### 🍽️ [Running Dinner](./extensions/running-dinner/)

+> [!CAUTION]
+> Not yet production-ready and may be replaced by the Running Dinner Groups extension which uses ChurchTools' native group management.

 Organize progressive dinner events where participants travel between homes for each course.

 A Running Dinner is a social event where groups host one course (starter, main, or dessert) at their home while visiting other homes for the remaining courses.
 Great for building community connections!